forestryio/forestry.io/hugo/content/docs/settings/collaborators.md

 {{% pretty_screenshot img="/uploads/2019/05/collaborators-teams-settings.png" alt="Collaborator and Teams from the site settings in Forestry" %}}

-You can click on a team name to manage its members from the organization settings.
+You can click on a team name to manage its members from the [organization](/docs/collaboration/organizations/ "About Organizations") settings.

+#### Determining access level

+A user can be added to a site as an individual collaborator but they may also belong to a site through [team](#teams) membership or via [organization](/docs/collaboration/organizations/ "About Organizations") ownership.
+When determining access level for a site, the highest level of all relationships is selected.

+For instance an individual contributor that was added as an individual **editor**, but also belongs to a team with the **developer** access level, has **developer** access to the site.
+If the user is an **owner** of the organization they are automatically an **admin** on the site.

+{{% tip %}}
+Collaborators can always [sign up](https://app.forestry.io//signup) to Forestry and will have access to all the sites and organizations they have been invited to.
+{{%/ tip %}}

 ## Site Access Levels